kojiromike/parameter-expansion/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-This is an experiment to create a Python library to enable [POSIX parameter expansion][1] from a string.
+This is an experimental Python library to enable [POSIX parameter expansion][1] in a string.
+It supports also a subset of [Bash parameter expansion][2].

+## Why not spawning a shell directly for this?
+One reason is that it may be security risk.
+Another reason is to support lightweight analysis or evaluation of shell parameters with few system dependencies and outside of a running shell.

+For instance this use in [scancode-toolkit][3] as part of a lightweight shell script parser to extract and expand parameters found in some build scripts.

+## Which expansions are supported?
+All the standard shell expansions are supported, including some level of nested expansion, as long as this is not too complex or ambiguous.
+In addition, we support Bash substrings and string replacement.
+There is an extensive test suite listing [all supported substitions][4]

+## How does this work?
+The `expand()` function accepts a string and a dictionary of variables (otherwise it uses the current environmnent variables).
+The string is parsed with a custom parser and interpreted to perform the various expansion procedures using these variables.

-## Obvious Test Cases
+### Obvious Test Cases

 ```python
     >>> from parameter_expansion import expand